Hosted GitOps Runtime setup

-If you have not provisioned a hosted runtime, Codefresh presents you with the setup instructions in the Home dashboard.
+If you have not provisioned a Hosted GitOps Runtime, Codefresh presents you with the setup instructions in the Home dashboard.

-- In the Codefresh UI, go to Codefresh Home.
+- In the Codefresh UI, from OPS in the sidebar, select Home.
 Codefresh guides you through the three-step setup, as described below.

-You can provision a single hosted runtime for your Codefresh account.
+You can provision a single Hosted GitOps Runtime per Codefresh account.

-Start installing the hosted runtime with a single-click.
+Start installing the Hosted GitOps Runtime with a single-click.
 Codefresh completes the installation without any further intervention on your part.
-The hosted runtime is provisioned on the Codefresh cluster, and completely managed by Codefresh with automatic version and security upgrades.
+The Hosted GitOps Runtime is provisioned on the Codefresh cluster, and completely managed by Codefresh with automatic version and security upgrades.

 - Do one of the following:

-- To set up Hosted GitOps later, click Install later, and continue from step 2.
+- To set up Hosted GitOps Runtime later, click Install later, and continue from step 2.